Nitesh-Sen/Jenkins_version/README.md

 	echo -e "${Yellow} check with this command -> $NC ${Green} sudo systemctl status jenkins $NC" sleep 1 else
-        echo -e "${Yellow} jenkins is not started. this is going to install and enable please wait it will take the time $NC" sleep 3
+        echo -e "${Yellow} jenkins is not started. this is going to start and enable.
+Please wait it will take the time $NC" sleep 3
         systemctl start jenkins
 	if [ $? == 0 ] ; then